antoine-le-calloch/Alc-website/README.md

 ## 2. Code standards

-- Use Image component from `next/image` for images.
+- Use the Image component from `next/image` for images.
-- Use Link component from `next/link` for links.
+- Use the Link component from `next/link` for links.
-- Use container from tailwindcss for each section.
+- Use container from tailwind-css for each section.